20 Things to do in Sheffield | Insider Tips from a Local

 This post contains affiliate links.
 This means I may earn a small commission should you choose to make a purchase using my link, but this is at no extra cost to you.
 I love all of these companies and only recommend things I would use/do myself.
 Thanks for your support .

 If you’re looking for fun activities, try the Lock up Escape Room on London Road.
 Choose from 2 exciting games and work together with your friends to get out.
-Be warned, this experience could really test your friendships!
+But, be warned; this experience could test your friendships!

-Tramlines attracts crowds from far and wide and is one of the most fun things to do in Sheffield.
+The Tramlines Festival attracts crowds from far and wide and is one of the most fun things to do in Sheffield.

-3) Be part of the community at Peace in the Park Festival
+3) Embrace Community Spirit at Peace in the Park Festival

 Peace in the Park is a free summer festival at Ponderosa Park just outside the city centre.
 This free event is built on the values of community spirit and is a not-for-profit family festival you will enjoy.
 Expect live music, DJs, entertainment, and food stalls that run until around 8 pm.

-Sheffield Fly DSA Arena is hub for all big gigs and music events.
+Sheffield Fly DSA Arena is a hub for all big gigs and music events.
 The arena is also home to the cities Ice Hockey team, the Sheffield Steelers.
-If you have any events booked, then the arena is easiest to get to by super tram on the Meadowhall route.
+If you have any events booked, the stadium is easiest to get to by super tram on the Meadowhall route.

-6) Catch a show at the Sheffield Theatres
+6) Catch a Show at One of the Sheffield Theatres

 You might have heard of the Sheffield Crucible from the world-famous snooker tournaments that happen here every year.
 However, you can also watch some of the top touring West End Shows as well as seasonal pantomimes.
 In the same district, is also the Lyceum Theatre that also puts on different events, including ballet and various musicals.

-7) Get a taste of adrenaline at Rother Valley Country Park
+8) Have a Day of Adventure at Rother Valley Country Park

-Rother Valley Country Park is located South east of the centre and is a great spot for mountain biking.
-The centre of the park is a huge river that you can book water activities on, try your hard at jet skiing, pedal or row boats and paddle boarding.
+Rother Valley Country Park is located Southeast of the centre and is an excellent spot for mountain biking or enjoying an extensive circular walking trail.
+The centre of the park is a vast river that you can book water activities on.
+Why not try your hand at jet skiing, pedal or rowboats and paddleboarding?
+Failing that, you can always feed the ducks.

 Related Read: Top Adrenaline Things to do in the UK

-8) Explore the Outdoors in one of the many parks
+9) Explore the Outdoors in one of the Many Parks

-9) Run through the Fountains at Sheffield Peace Gardens
+10) Run Through the Fountains at Sheffield Peace Gardens

 In the centre of the city is Sheffield Peace Gardens.
 This square is a place to relax and enjoy the views of the Sheffield Town Hall.
-In summer time this area can be busy with people relaxing on the grass, paddling in the waterfalls or running through the fountains.
+This area can be busy with people relaxing on the grass, paddling in the waterfalls, or running through the fountains in the summertime.

 Sheffield Cathedral is an active place of worship in the centre of the City.
 Stop by to enjoy the gothic architecture of this once parish church turned Cathedral as you stroll through the town.

-11) Grab a Comedy Show at Sheffield City Hall
+12) Grab a Show at Sheffield City Hall

 Sheffield City Hall is a great indoor venue that provides orchestra, live music gigs, theatre productions and even comedy clubs.
-The architecture of the building is superb, set apart from other buildings with it’s four iconic pillars.
-The City Hall is definitely worth a visit if you’re looking for fun things to do in Sheffield.
+The architecture of the building is superb, set apart from other facilities with its four iconic pillars.
+The City Hall is worth a visit if you’re looking for fun things to do in Sheffield.

 Kelham Island is one of the oldest industrial districts in Sheffield and is now a trendy neighbourhood that is particularly popular with students.
 There are plenty of unique and interesting places to dine, drink, or even party late into the night.
 If you’d like to take a culinary journey through the area, then book the taste of Kelham island tour for the ultimate long lunch.